Mere Humsafar (TV series)

 Mere Humsafar (transl.
-My Companion) is a Romantic Pakistani drama television series produced by Humayun Saeed and Shehzad Naseeb under the banner Six Sigma Plus.
+My Companion) is a Pakistani romantic drama television series produced by Humayun Saeed and Shehzad Naseeb under the banner Six Sigma Plus.
 Directed by Qasim Ali Mureed and written by Saira Raza, it aired from 30 December 2021 to 29 September 2022 on ARY Digital.
 It stars Farhan Saeed and Hania Aamir as leads along with Saba Hameed, Waseem Abbas, Samina Ahmad, Zoya Nasir and Omer Shahzad in supporting roles.

-Mere Humsafar revolves around a girl, Hala, who is left by her father (settled in London) at her paternal uncles' house in Pakistan, where she is mistreated, especially by Shahjahan, her Tai-jaan (paternal aunt).
+Mere Humsafar revolves around a girl, Hala, whose father has settled in London and left her at her paternal uncle's house in Pakistan, where she is mistreated, especially by Shahjahan, her paternal aunt.
 Later, Shahjahan's son, Hamza, returns from abroad, marries her and gives her the respect she always needed.
 The series met with mixed reviews from the audience and is highly rated.
-It has gained popularity in Pakistan, Bangladesh, Nepal and UAE.
+It has gained popularity in Pakistan, India, Bangladesh, Nepal and UAE.

 At the 22nd Lux Style Awards, the series received seven nominations, including Best TV Play and Best Ensemble Play, and won the Best TV Original Soundtrack.